kodecocodes/i9t/intermediate-uistackview/intermediate-uistackview.markdown

 Select the **middle stack view** from the outline view and **drag it between** the first and second view.

->**Note:** Keep the mouse slightly to the left of the stack views that you're dragging it between, so that it remains a _subview_ of the outer stack view.
+>**Note:** Keep the pointer slightly to the left of the stack views that you're dragging it between, so that it remains a _subview_ of the outer stack view.
 The little blue circle should be positioned at the left edge between the two stack views and not at the right edge:
 ![bordered width=80%](images/47-drag-and-drop-to-reposition-section_639x130.png)

 And now the **weather** section is third from the top, but since the **Hide** button isn't part of the stack view, it won't be moved, so its frame will now be misplaced and the Hide button will look like it's lost its mind again.